Reigate St Mary's School: Inspection

 An Independent Schools Inspectorate report published in 2016 reported that children at the school had "highly developed numeracy skills" and that problem-solving was commonplace, especially in maths.
 Pupils showed high levels of independent learning and had good literacy skills, but writing ability was less developed, with limited opportunities for extended written work.
 Children had "strong thinking skills", asked probing questions, had good scientific understanding and excellent ability with ICT, were creative and imaginative in artwork, and achieved excellent results in external exams.
 They also had good physical development and sporting skills, thanks to high-quality sports coaching.
 School teams had done well in netball, rugby, and the biathlon, with five children winning places in county and national teams in karate and swimming, while others had been selected for training at major football academies.

 Fees

-In 2020, school fees were £1,110 a term in Green Shoots, £1,850 in the kindergarten, £4,120 in Reception, Year 1, and Year 2, and £5,100 in the later years.
+In 2025, school fees were between £16,650 and £21,420 a year, according to age.
 Choral scholarships are provided by the Godfrey Searle Choir Trust, a charitable body formerly known as the Reigate St Mary's Choir.